-As in other recent crises in emerging markets, the IMF has come up with a number of ex post facto explanations for why the crisis broke out and why it has proved very deep, putting the blame on slippages in implementation of the policies agreed as well as on some adverse external developments rather than on the design of the stabilization program or misguided intervention in the crisis: "The speculative attack on the Turkish lira took place against the background of increased political uncertainty, policy slippages and a weakening of economic fundamentals" (IMF 2001c, p.
-2).
-"The Turkish authorities were initially very effective in implementing the IMF-supported program, but they were less successful in coping with unexpected events such the tripling of oil prices, the strong dollar, rising international interest rates, and an overheating economy" (Cottarelli, 2001).
-"The recent difficulties in Turkey relate more to banking sector problems, and the failure to undertake corrective fiscal actions when the current account widened, than to the design of the exchange rate arrangement" (Fischer, 2001, p.
+As in other recent crises in emerging markets, the IMF has come up with a number of ex post facto explanations for why the crisis broke out and why it has proved so deep, putting the blame on slippages in implementation of the policies agreed as well as on some adverse external developments rather than on the design of the stabilization program or misguided intervention in the crisis.
+Some examples of such explanations are the following: "The speculative attack on the Turkish lira took place against the background of increased political uncertainty, policy slippages and a weakening of economic fundamentals" (IMF 2001c, p.
+2); "The Turkish authorities were initially very effective in implementing the IMF-supported program, but they were less successful in coping with unexpected events such the tripling of oil prices, the strong dollar, rising international interest rates, and an overheating economy" (Cottarelli, 2001); "The recent difficulties in Turkey relate more to banking sector problems, and the failure to undertake corrective fiscal actions when the current account widened, than to the design of the exchange rate arrangement" (Fischer, 2001, p.
 9).

-These explanations have been challenged by many Turkish economists, including some former senior economists of the BWIs, on grounds that the policies advocated were based on a poor diagnosis of economic conditions in the country and the Fund was experimenting with programs that lacked sound theoretical underpinnings (e.g. Kumcu 2001; and Yenal 2001).
-It is particularly notable that the program was so designed that there was little policy space left for corrective macroeconomic action in the face of widening current account deficits.
+These explanations have been challenged by many Turkish economists, including some former senior economists of the Bretton Woods Institutions, on grounds that the policies advocated were based on a poor diagnosis of economic conditions in the country and the Fund was experimenting with programs that lacked sound theoretical underpinnings (e.g. Kumcu 2001; and Yenal 2001).
+It is particularly notable that the program was so designed that there was little policy space left for corrective macroeconomic action in the face of widening current-account deficits.
 By the time the difficulties became apparent, the 2000 budget had already been finalized according to the deficit targets set in the program, and there was effectively little room either on the spending side or on the revenue side to act rapidly to slow demand expansion.
-This role could have certainly been played by monetary policy, but this had been ruled out by the quasi-currency board and non-sterilization rules incorporated in the stabilization program.
+This role could have been achieved by monetary policy, in the absence of the quasi-currency board and non-sterilization rules incorporated in the stabilization program.

-There can be little doubt that given the extent of fiscal profligacy and financial fragility, there was no easy way to stabilize the Turkish economy.
+There can be little doubt that, given the extent of fiscal profligacy and financial fragility, there was no easy way to stabilize the Turkish economy.
 However, in many respects the Turkish economy today is in a worse shape than it was on the eve of the December 1999 stabilization program.
-After two years of "policy reforms", the GNP is now lower by 3 per cent as the 9.4 per cent drop in 2001 wiped out all the gains made during the 2000 boom; WPI has reached almost 90 per cent against some 60 per cent in the earlier period; and the public debt has risen to more than 90 per cent of GNP from 60 per cent.
+After two years of "policy reforms", the GNP is now 3 per cent lower than at that date since the 9.4 per cent drop in 2001 wiped out all the gains made during the 2000 boom.
+Moreover the WPI has reached almost 90 per cent as compared with some 60 per cent in the earlier period, and the public debt has risen to more than 90 per cent of GNP from 60 per cent.
 All targets set for the real sector for 2001, including those revised in the middle of the year, have been missed by a large margin (table 4).
-The program has failed and the crisis deepened in large part because of serious shortcomings in its design and implementation as well as in crisis management.
+The program has failed and the crisis has deepened in large part because of serious shortcomings in its design and implementation as well as in crisis management.